isabella232/Updater-1/readme.txt

 == Changelog ==

 = 1.1.2 =
-* check for updates each time wp-admin/update-core.php is accessed
+* added "Check for updates now" button

 = 1.1.1 =
 * fixed error when accessing API on new infrastructure